Protecting agricultural soils for food security: Support for Climate Change Adaptation Monitoring and Evaluation within GIZ-Project ProSoil

 Part of the project involves the development and application of a climate monitoring system, which tracks qualitatively and quantitatively the contributions of soil protection and rehabilitation measures to climate change adaptation and GHG reductions.

-One important part of the assignment will be the engagement of local experts and stakeholders into the whole assessment and monitoring process.
-By applying participatory appraisal methods such as workshops and focus group discussions, local actors shall be consulted to assess the suitability and relevance of climate adaptation technologies and management approaches.
-Cost-benefit tools and multi-criteria assessments are used to support the evaluation.
-In order to strengthen local capacities, ProSoil partners in selected pilot countries will be trained to carry out multi-stakeholder consultations themselves.
-In addition, we will develop guidance material on participatory survey methods and provide methodological backstopping for the additional countries in replicating the multi-stakeholder assessment process.
+One important part of the assignment was the engagement of local experts and stakeholders into the monitoring process.
+By applying participatory appraisal methods such as workshops and focus group discussions, local actors were consulted to assess the suitability and relevance of ProSoil technologies.
+In order to strengthen local capacities, ProSoil partners were trained to carry out multi-stakeholder consultations themselves.
+In addition, we developed guidance material on participatory survey methods.

 During our assignment, the following publications were created:

 Guidebook/Manual: Explaining the participatory multi-stakeholder approach for monitoring and evaluating climate change adaptation impacts developed during our assignment.

 The necessary excel tool for implementation can be found here: